 Most cases can be treated with injections or tablets to replace the missing vitamins.

 Folic acid tablets are used to restore folate levels.
-You usually need to take these for four months.
+You usually need to take these for 4 months.

 Complications

-Although it's uncommon, vitamin B12 or folate deficiency can lead to complications.
+Vitamin B12 or folate deficiency can lead to complications.
+But this is not common.

 - problems with the nervous system